Imagine a senior leadership team telling their entire department to “go take a risk.”

 What I liked about this engagement was that the leadership team was willing to take a risk on leading a change in the organization and a learning event that might produce failure.
 And by taking that risk, the payback was cost savings to the organization, team building, engaged employees, and deep respect of the personal and organizational value created from a concerted effort to engage in innovation.

-You can find more information about our Risking and Learning from Failure course here.
+You can find more information about our Taking the Risk on Innovation.

-Watch the video about the Risking and Learning from Failure Course.
+Watch the video about the Taking the Risk on Innovation Course.